 Mackinders Camp on the Naro Moru route with the dramatic peaks of Batian and Nelion being the highest, and Point John on the right.
 Point Lenana is to the right of Point John slightly set back.

 The best months to climb Mount Kenya are traditionally January to March and June to October but it can be climbed all year round.
-The rainy seasons tend to be in April, May and November but nowadays climate change has made it more difficult to predict, December is now often warmer and drier with clear skies.
+The rainy seasons tend to be in April, May and November but nowadays climate change has made it more difficult to predict.

 To successfully summit Mount Kenya you'll need kit which keeps you warm, dry, protected from the sun/rain and comfortable in the various environments that you'll find yourself in on the way to the summit.
 There is a detailed list via the 'More Information' menu under 'Mount Kenya trek kit list'.
 A couple of basic maps which show the routes on Mount Kenya can be found in the Mount Kenya Maps and Books more information page.